 Productivity metrics are generally presented as some measure of recruits produced per adult parent.
 This can be a difficult metric to quantify due to the numerous factors that can influence survival during the freshwater rearing, smolt migration, marine phase, and adult return.
 In addition, steelhead are iteroparous so the spawners can have multiple spawning events over multiple years.
-The juvenile rearing phase can last between 1-4 years.
+The juvenile rearing phase can last from one to several years.
 Thus, a long time series of spawner and recruit data must be collected to ensure spawners and recruits are accounted for in productivity estimates.
+For example, several of the smolts that were detected in 2016 were tagged as juveniles during 2011: the first substantial year of juvenile tagging under this project.